devantler/ksail/README.md

 ### Usage

 Getting started with KSail is easy.
-Here are a few commands to get you going:
+First, you need a Kubernetes Cluster configuration for your project.

-`ksail init` - To initialize a new cluster with the default configuration.
+`> ksail init` - To initialize a new cluster configuration with default configurations.

+From there, you probably want to ensure that your distribution and ksail is configured to your liking.

+`> ksail-config.yaml` - The configuration file for KSail.
+`> kind-config.yaml` - The configuration file for Kind.

+When you are ready to provision your cluster, you can run:

-`ksail up` - To provision your new cluster.
+`> ksail up` - To provision your new cluster.

-From there, you can make some changes to your manifest files, and when you are ready to apply them, you can run:
+From there, you can make some changes to your manifest files,, and when you are ready to apply them, you can run:

-`ksail update` - To update your cluster.
+`> ksail update` - To update your cluster.

-At some point, you might encounter an issue and wonder what is going on.
-In that case, you can run:

-`ksail check` - To check the status of your cluster reconciliations.

 And for more advanced debugging, you can run:

-`ksail debug` - To debug your cluster with the K9s tool.
+`> ksail debug` - To debug your cluster with the K9s tool.

 Finally, when you are done working with your cluster, you can run:

-`ksail stop <name-of-cluster>` - To stop your cluster, so you can continue working on it later.
+`> ksail stop` - To stop your cluster, so you can continue working on it later.

 Or if you really want to get rid of it for now, you can run:

-`ksail down <name-of-cluster>` - To dismantle your cluster and remove its resources.
+`> ksail down` - To dismantle your cluster and remove its resources.

 ## Documentation